dreamfactorysoftware/platform-wiki/Platform-Documentation/What-is-DreamFactory/Usage-Options.md

 * [Rackspace](https://www.dreamfactory.com/rackspacelanding)
 * [Bitnami Cloud Hosting (AWS)](https://bitnami.com/stack/dreamfactory/cloud)

-### Install on PaaS Cloud
+### PaaS Clouds

-DreamFactory currently supports the following PaaS cloud vendors (Platform as a Service).
-To install DreamFactory on any of them, follow the instruction links below.
+You can install DreamFactory on PaaS cloud platforms (Platform as a Service).
+Follow the instructions below.

 * [Pivotal Web Services](http://www.dreamfactory.com/pwslanding)
 * [IBM Bluemix](https://www.dreamfactory.com/bluemixlanding)
 * [Red Hat OpenShift](Deploying-to-OpenShift)
 * [Heroku](Deploying-to-Heroku)

-### Install on Linux
+### Linux

-You can install DreamFactory on a Linux server or Linux desktop, either using a Bitnami package or deploying the open source code on GitHub.
-CentOS, Red Hat, Debian, and Ubuntu are supported.
-Follow the instruction link below.
+You can install DreamFactory on CentOS, Red Hat, Debian, and Ubuntu (desktop and server supported) using the Bitnami installer or the open source code on GitHub.
+Follow the instructions below.

 * [Install on Linux](Install-on-Linux)

-### Install on Mac OS X
+### Mac OS X

-You can install DreamFactory on a Mac OS X desktop, either using a Bitnami package or deploying the open source code on GitHub.
-Follow the instruction link below.
+You can install DreamFactory on Mac OS X using the Bitnami installer or the open source code on GitHub.
+Follow the instructions below.

 * [Install on Mac OS X](Install-Mac-OS-X)

-### Install on Windows
+### Windows

-You can install DreamFactory on a Windows server or Windows desktop, either using a Bitnami package or deploying the open source code on GitHub.
-Follow the instruction link below.
+You can install DreamFactory on Windows (desktop and server supported) using the Bitnami package or the open source code on GitHub.
+Follow the instructions below.

 * [Install on Windows](Install-Microsoft-Windows)